6qzr/Database-Course-Documentation/README.md

 ### 📍 Relational vs. Non-Relational

 **Relational Databases**
-- Data should be kept in a well-organized format (tables with fixed columns).
+- Data should be stored in well-structured tabular format with static columns.
-- Use SQL to retrieve or insert data.
+- SQL is used to insert or retrieve data.
 - Follows ACID principles (Atomicity, Consistency, Isolation, Durability).

 **Non-Relational Databases (NoSQL)**
-- More adaptable in design.
-Ideal for applications requiring high speeds and large data volumes.
+- Designed more flexibly.
+Perfect for uses needing great speeds and large data volumes.
-- Data can be stored in a variety of formats and does not need tables.
+- Data does not need tables and can be kept in several forms.

 **Typical Instances Include:**
 - **MongoDB** – employs documents that resemble JSON.
-- **Cassandra** – manages vast quantities of data and is simple to scale.
+- **Cassandra** – handles enormous volumes of data and simple to scale.

 **Applications:**
 - *Relational:* Inventory, order management, and banking.